 Researchers around the world are working tirelessly to find the best tools to fight against the COVID-19 virus and its emerging variants.
-Partnerships between the government, the research industry, and university researchers continue to evaluate the most promising drugs and therapies to prevent and treat the illness and keep us all safe.
+Partnerships between the government, the research industry, and university researchers continue to evaluate the most promising drugs and therapies to prevent and treat the illness to keep us all safe.
 So far, because of COVID-19 clinical trials, more than 600,000,000 vaccines have been administered.

 Researchers discovered that a gene called BRAF, which assists in directing cell growth, was mutated in the majority of melanoma tumors.
 This led to the development of a class of life-saving drugs known as BRAF inhibitors for patients whose melanoma harbors this BRAF mutant gene.

 A malaria vaccine candidate (RTS,S) has been shown to reduce episodes of malaria by 50% in young children.
-The widespread use of this vaccine could help save the lives of hundreds of thousands of children in Africa.
+The widespread use of this vaccine could help save the lives of thousands of children in Africa.

-A landmark study showed that HIV treatment can be used for prevention purposes.
+A landmark study showed that an HIV treatment can be used for prevention purposes.
 Truvada, an antiretroviral drug used to treat HIV/AIDS, reduces the risk of acquiring HIV infection by almost 44% when taken daily by uninfected men.
 A final FDA decision is pending.

 Belimumab, approved by the FDA in 2011, has been shown to significantly restrict the organ damage that frequently accompanies lupus.
-Also, clinical trials of the asthma medication Omalizumab found the drug significantly reduced lupus symptoms and autoimmune activity.
+Also, clinical trials of the asthma medication, Omalizumab, found the drug significantly reduced lupus symptoms and autoimmune activity.